- • COVID-19

 Insurers and AFCA have agreed to follow the final determination of the Test Case when considering similar claims made by customers in other states and territories.

-If the judgment of the New South Wales Court of Appeal is not appealed, it is likely that other courts will have regard to the NSW Court of Appeal Test Case in considering similar cases.
-If the judgment of the New South Wales Court of Appeal is appealed to the High Court of Australia, any decision will be binding on courts in all States and Territories.
+As the judgment of the New South Wales Court of Appeal is being appealed to the High Court of Australia, if leave to appeal is granted any decision will be binding on courts in all States and Territories.

 How will the UK Test Case affect Australian claims?